 LLCs are formal partnerships, with the owners referred to as “members” that require articles of organization to be filed with the state followed by a fee paid directly to the state.
 Additionally, paperwork and other fees will need to be submitted at the federal level to obtain an employer identification number.

-States with the least-expensive filing fee of $50 are Arizona, Arkansas, Colorado, Hawaii, Iowa, Michigan, Mississippi, and New Mexico.
-Massachusetts’s $500 filing fee is the most expensive among states.
+States with the least-expensive filing fee of $50 are Arizona, Arkansas, Colorado, Hawaii, Iowa, Michigan, Mississippi, Missouri, and New Mexico.
+Massachusetts’s $520 filing fee is the most expensive among states.

-As for the mandatory, on-going annual or biennial fees, several states have a $0 fee: Arizona, Idaho, Minnesota, Mississippi, Missouri, New Mexico, Ohio, South Carolina, and Texas.
+As for the mandatory, ongoing annual or biennial fees, several states have a $0 fee: Arizona, Missouri, New Mexico, Idaho, South Carolina, Ohio, Pennsylvania, Minnesota, and Alabama.
 California has the most expensive annual fee of $800 per year plus an additional $20 every two years.